google/codeworld/web/help/GuideUnit2.md

 ### Functions ###

-There are also types for functions.
-Remember those?
-Here are some
+Functions have their own types.
+Here are some examples:
-examples:

 * `light` is a function that needs a color and makes another color.
 It has the type `Color -> Color`.